chichiwang/notes/computing/crash_course/04/README.md

 To represent larger values, binary requires more digits than decimal.
 The binary number `10110111` equates to the decimal number `183`.

 A single binary digit is called a [bit](../glossary/README.md#bit).
 The binary number `10110111` is an 8-bit number.
 The lowest value of an 8-bit number is `00000000` or 0 in decimal.
 The highest value of an 8-bit number is `11111111` or 255 in decimal.
-That is 256 possible values, or 2<sup>8</sup>.
+That results in 256 possible values, or 2<sup>8</sup>.

 8-bits is such a common size in computing that it is called a [byte](../glossary/README.md#byte).
 The words **kilobyte**, **megabyte**, **gigabyte**, and so forth denote different scales of data.
 One kilobyte (KB) is 1,000 bytes (8,000 bits).
 Mega is a million bytes (MB), and giga is a billion bytes (GB).
 A terabyte is a trillion bytes, or 8 trillion bits (TB).